godaddy/gasket/packages/gasket-plugin-nextjs/README.md

 Also note when using [@gasket/plugin-intl] to determine the locale, that the `NEXT_LOCALE` cookie will have no effect.
 You can, of course, hook the [intlLocale] lifecycle in an app to enable that behavior if desired.

+## Adding a Sitemap

+When creating a new application with this plugin, you will be prompted with a question in the CLI asking if you would like to add a [sitemap] to your application.

+Answering yes to this question will install `next-sitemap` as a dependency, generate a next-sitemap.config.js file, and add a `sitemap` npm script to your package.json. `next-sitemap` is an npm package that generates sitemaps and a robots.txt file for Next.js applications.
+Learn more by reading the [next-sitemap docs].

 ## Actions